Motor Transport Institute Connected and Autonomous Vehicles Competence Centre

 Member of scientific societies, including: the Polish Scientific Society of Combustion Engines (board member), the Polish Road Safety Partnership (board member), the Polish Maintenance Society, the Committee on Transport Polish Academy of Sciences (chairman of the Section of Electromobility and Autonomous Transport).

-Małgorzata Pełka, M.Sc.
-Eng.
+Małgorzata Pełka, PhD, Eng.

 Małgorzata Pełka – Deputy Manager of CK:PAP

-Innovation Manager and Leader of the Driver Training pillar in the Trustonomy project.
-The leader of individual tasks in the AV-PL-ROAD project: ” Polish Road to Automation of Road Transport”.
+She acts as Innovation Manager and Leader of the Driver Training pillar in the Trustonomy project, as well as Task Leader in the AV-PL-ROAD project: “Poland’s Road to Road Transport Automation.”

 Aleksandra Rodak, M.Sc.
 Eng.